mikiw/DexProtocol/README.md

 - There is a data provider with satellite data and the provider just wants to monetize this data without revealing it publicly.
 There is an entity specialized in image processing of that homomorphic image encryption data that doesn't want to reveal its algorithm but it wants to just give output with a number of ships/crops/etc. Finally, there is a hedge fund that it's interested in processed data of cargo ships or crops in the current year.
 - There is a medical company or patient that wants to analyze medical data (like NGS DNA sequence) without revealing it.
 There is a biotech startup with an algorithm to do so that wants to monetize it.
 On our marketplace, buyers can meet the seller.

-## SmartWeave Proposed solution
-TODO: Write down the proposed solution but firstly we need to answer this question

-The general question is what digital assets will be on this market and how they will be traded?
-Is it will be some standardized tokens or custom prepared results of homomorphic encryption execution or maybe both?

-For now I can see these variants:
+# SmartWeave SDK v2 Technical insight
-- Solution A) Economy market for assets based on the register and proxy smart contract on-chain and the off-chain matching algorithm.
+TODO: Write down the proposed technical insight based on register and proxy smart contract on-chain and the off-chain matching algorithm like Wyvern on Eth.
-- Solution B) Economy market for assets based on AAM.
-- Solution C) Economy market for knowledge economy based on data and processing of it with the possibility of using homomorphic encryption concepts.
-- Solution D) Any variation of A, B, or C.

-## Others
+## Others for future:
+- TODO: Extend this solution with AAM version
+- TODO: Extend this solution with homomorphic encryption
 - TODO: How to simulate these custom made blockchain/exchanges/markets behaviors before launch?
 For example in Anylogic?
 Maybe Dexter (https://dexter-manual.readthedocs.io/en/latest/)?